Morton Castle

 Morton Castle stands on a headland above a small loch at the foot of the Lowther Hills.
 It is a massive hall-type castle and much of the work dates from the late 13th century.

-A pathway leads to the entrance gateway, only one lower tower of which survives, but the dressed stones where the drawbridge mechanism would have been remains.
+A pathway leads to the entrance gateway, only one lower tower of which survives, but the dressed stones where the drawbridge mechanism would have been remaining.

 Morton Castle was the principal seat of the Douglas Earls of Morton and seems to have remained in occupation until the beginning of the 18th century.